popecruzdt/enablement-dynatrace-dem-101/docs/6-analyze-logs.md

 ![Problem Logs](../img/analyze-logs_active_problem_query_logs.png)

-!!! tip "Davis Co-Pilot Problem Explanation
+!!! tip "Davis Co-Pilot Problem Explanation"
     [Davis CoPilot provides clear summaries of problems](https://www.dynatrace.com/news/blog/davis-copilot-expands-get-answers-and-insights-across-the-dynatrace-platform/), their root causes, and the suggested remediation steps.
 Davis CoPilot explains individual issues in clear language from the problem details page and can perform a comparative analysis when multiple problems are selected from the list view.
 This helps you identify common root causes and propose corrective steps without relying on a team of experts and waiting for hours for critical insights.

 If your Dynatrace tenant has Davis Co-Pilot capabilities enabled (optional, not part of this lab) then you should see a button that says `Explain`.
 Click it to open a prompt that will automatically ask Davis Co-Pilot to explain the problem in natural language and suggest remediation steps!